 Our President, Margaret Greenaway, leads the Student Leadership Team and is a member of the Board of Trustees.

 The Deputy President, Gareth Jones, supports the President and is a member of the Board of Trustees.

 Student Member of Council

-The Student Member of Council (role currently vacant) joins the President as one of our two representatives on the OU Council.
+The Student Member of Council, Matt Porterfield, joins the President as one of our two representatives on the OU Council.

 Our Vice Presidents have wide ranging remits and responsibilities and are also involved in a number of ongoing projects and initiatives.

 There are five Faculty Representatives (one per faculty and one for Open and Access) and these elected students play a vital role in making sure learners within their faculty have a voice in central decision making and in turn, get information about what is happening within individual faculties.

 Area Representatives play a vital role in making sure students from across the four UK nations, the Republic of Ireland and Continental Europe, get a voice in all central decision-making and, in turn, get direct information back on what's going on in the Students Association centrally.